CAS PO 327 Non-State Actors in International Relations

 CAS PO 381 History of American Foreign Relations Since 1898

 Analysis of the history of American foreign policy from the perspective of the changing world and regional international systems; emphasis on the effect of these systems and the impact of America on the creation and operation of international systems.
 Meets with CAS HI 287.

 CAS PO 384 Global Governance and International Organization

 Provides an overview of major theoretical perspectives on the creation and function of international organizations, comparative case studies of selected organizations, and an examination of present and future roles of international organizations in selected issue areas.
-(Meets with CAS IR 373).
+This course fulfills a single unit in each of the following BU Hub areas: Social Inquiry I, Global Citizenship and Intercultural Literacy.
+Meets with CAS IR 373.

 CAS PO 503 U.S. Foreign Policy in the Middle East

 Examines the historical development and present status of the United States’ association with the Middle East: American commercial, economic, political, military, and humanitarian interests in the area and their interaction.
 Meets with CAS IR 503.